 Marketing Plan Management / Automation — automated workflows can facilitate the scheduling and execution of marketing tasks related to listings to have a well-organized plan for bringing a listing to market.
 Moreover, this discipline in tracking a marketing plan facilitates future reporting to the owner giving them visibility into the progress of the marketing strategy.

-Inquiry Tracking — whether it be through forms on your public-facing website, inbound emails or phone calls, or when your marketing plan starts to take root and generating leads, inquiries can be tracked against the listing for further qualification to hopefully mature into real deal flow.
-Watch a short presentation on how AscendixRE can assist you with managing your Lease & Sale Inquiries. ?
+Inquiry Tracking — whether it be through forms on your public-facing website, inbound emails or phone calls, or when your marketing plan starts to take root and generating leads, inquiries can be tracked against the listing for further qualification to hopefully mature into the real deal flow.
+Watch a short presentation on how AscendixRE can assist you with managing your Lease & Sale Inquiries.

 Deal Tracking — for the inquiries that are qualified, you can elevate them into deals that show up on your forecast for projecting revenues and cash flow not only for the brokerage.
 Moreover, since all of this data is stored in one centralized system, owner reports are able to be generated with a click of a button.